forio/contour-geo/src/documentation/config/config.marker.size.md

 **Notes:**

-If you define your own [`shape`](#geo_config/config.marker.shape), by setting `shape` to a function that returns an SVG layer, you can reference `options.marker.size` within your function and to scale your own marker appropriately.
+If you define your own [`shape`](#geo_config/config.marker.shape), by setting `shape` to a function that returns an SVG layer, you can reference `options.marker.size` within your function to scale your own marker appropriately.